-for the Transferor to remedy any reasonable defects prior to the Transfer
+to remedy any reasonable defects prior to the Transfer.

 Throughout the Children's Home Transfer Period, to use Reasonable Endeavours to Transfer to the County Council the Children's Home on the Transfer Terms as soon as reasonably practicable following Completion of the Children's Home.